 This rich, creamy, thick side dish has pops of bacony goodness and is so flavorful you'll forget they aren't mashed potatoes!
 Only 219 calories per serving!

 - 1 head of cauliflower (I used a small one, but any size would work fine)

 - ¼ tsp garlic powder

 - 4 slices cooked bacon, cut into small pieces

 - ⅓ C shredded gouda cheese

 - Cut 1 head of cauliflower into small florets and place into a large microwaveable bowl.

-- Add in 3 Tbsp heavy cream, 2 Tbsp butter, and ¼ tsp garlic powder.
+- Add in 3 tablespoon heavy cream, 2 tablespoon butter, and ¼ teaspoon garlic powder.
 Season with salt and pepper to taste.